bibekkabi/Prototype_analyzerwithApron/00README.txt

 2) Prerequisites

 - OCaml: http://ocaml.org
-  (tested with OCaml 4.02, but should work on earlier versions)
+  (tested with OCaml 4.02 and 4.05 but should work on earlier versions)

 - Apron: http://apron.cri.ensmp.fr/library
+  (Please follow the document "Pointers_apron.pdf" for installing Apron)

 - ZArith: https://forge.ocamlcore.org/projects/zarith
   (tested with the SVN version, but should work on earlier releases)